 The 6b programme also includes a choice of enrichment subjects to be taken in addition to AS levels.
 The aim here is to give pupils an opportunity to diversify, to broaden their overall knowledge and understanding, and/or to complement their main AS levels.
 Young Enterprise, Critical Thinking, other modern languages (Italian, Chinese (Mandarin) and Russian), and Perspectives on Aesthetics, Globalisation and Science are included.
 Enrichment and broadening continue beyond the immediate academic curriculum into the co-curricular.
 A great deal goes on in school life and pupils are encouraged to see their academic profile in the broadest sense.

 Careers advice is particularly important at this level.
 Pupils are given assistance at every stage of the university entrance procedure.
 On leaving King’s, 98-99% go to university, either immediately or following a GAP year.
 Around 40% take a GAP year.
 The most popular university destinations are Cambridge, Durham, Bristol, Leeds, Oxford, Nottingham, Edinburgh, Manchester, Newcastle, Imperial College London, University College, London, and Exeter.

-Head of Sixth Form: Mrs Charlotte Cornell: firstname.lastname@example.org
+Acting Head of Sixth Form: Mrs Lynda Horn: firstname.lastname@example.org